Schöffengrund

-Schöffengrund is a municipality in the Lahn-Dill-Kreis in Hesse, Germany.
+Schöffengrund (/de/) is a municipality in the Lahn-Dill-Kreis in Hesse, Germany.

 Geography

 Location

 Schöffengrund lies only a few kilometres south of Wetzlar in the Hochtaunus Nature Park.

-Neighbouring communities
+Neighbouring municipalities

-Schöffengrund borders in the north on the towns of Solms and Wetzlar, in the east on the community of Hüttenberg (all three in the Lahn-Dill-Kreis), in the southeast on the community of Langgöns (Gießen district), in the south on the community of Waldsolms, and in the west on the town of Braunfels (both in the Lahn-Dill-Kreis).
+Schöffengrund borders in the north on the towns of Solms and Wetzlar, in the east on the municipality of Hüttenberg (all three in the Lahn-Dill-Kreis), in the southeast on the municipality of Langgöns (Gießen district), in the south on the municipality of Waldsolms, and in the west on the town of Braunfels (both in the Lahn-Dill-Kreis).

-Constituent communities
+Constituent municipalities

-The community consists of the centres of Laufdorf, Niederquembach, Niederwetz, Oberquembach, Oberwetz and Schwalbach.
+The municipality consists of the centres of Laufdorf, Niederquembach, Niederwetz, Oberquembach, Oberwetz and Schwalbach.

 History

-As part of Hesse's municipal reforms, the communities of Schwalbach, Laufdorf, Niederquembach, Niederwetz, Oberquembach and Oberwetz merged on 1 January 1972 and chose the historic name Schöffengrund, which does back to the old court region, the so-called "Quembacher Gericht", which was held at the "stone" near Oberquembach.
+As part of Hesse's municipal reforms, the municipalities of Schwalbach, Laufdorf, Niederquembach, Niederwetz, Oberquembach and Oberwetz merged on 1 January 1972 and chose the historic name Schöffengrund, which does back to the old court region, the so-called "Quembacher Gericht", which was held at the "stone" near Oberquembach.
 This was where the Schöffen ("jurymen") from distinguished families in the villages that belonged to the court met for the court's sittings.
 Grund is German for "ground".